SamuelM333/samuelmurillo.xyz/source/_posts/AWS-Chalice-Terraform.md

 Having just one Infrastructure-as-Code tool in your project provides simplicity, more control over your application, and being able to reference serverless values directly in your Terraform without having to use a middleware data storage, like SSM.

-Chalice also handles event subscription and HTTP routing elegantly using decorators built-in on the code, instead of unnecessarily verbose YAML files.
+Chalice also handles event subscriptions and HTTP routing elegantly using Python decorators defined in the code itself, instead of unnecessarily verbose YAML files.

 ## How-to